junlarsen/llvm4j/README.md

 -presets](https://github.com/bytedeco/javacpp-presets/tree/master/llvm)) to
 create a more object-oriented approach which roughly mirrors LLVM's C++ API.

-LLVM 4 KT aims to cover 100% of the LLVM-C API.
+Bitbuilder aims to cover 100% of the LLVM-C API and additionally provide a wrapper framework for using the LLVM in idiomatic Kotlin.

 ## License

-The entire LLVM 4 KT project is licensed under the Apache 2.0 license.
+The entire project is licensed under the Apache 2.0 license.

 [Apache 2.0](LICENSE)